frec3044/environmental-legacies/rubric.md

 -   Partial Credit: Major errors in the plot.
 Plot is provided but multiple of the required elements missing or incorrect (colors, axes, labels, title, labels).

 -   No Credit: No plot provided.

+Question 12:

+-   Full Credit: Description of relationship provided

+-   No Credit: No description provided OR description not relevant to question

 Quarto